ankorstore/mq-lease-service/Readme.md

     PENDING --> COMPLETED: LeaseProvider completed with status success COMPLETED --> [*]
-    AQUIRED --> SUCCESS: the LeaseRequest is released (success) AQUIRED --> FAILURE: the leaseRequest is relesed (failure) SUCCESS --> COMPLETED: Update LeaseRequest state
+    AQUIRED --> SUCCESS: the LeaseRequest is released (success) AQUIRED --> FAILURE: the leaseRequest is released (failure) SUCCESS --> COMPLETED: Update LeaseRequest state
     FAILURE --> [*]: the LeaseRequest is discarded
 ```